pymupdf/PyMuPDF/docs/page.rst

       :arg list,tuple,float fill_color: the fill color.
 This is used for ``rect`` and the end point of the callout lines when applicable.
 Default is ``None``.

-      :arg list,tuple,float border_color:  This parameter only has an effect if `richtext=True`.
+      :arg list,tuple,float border_color:  This parameter **only has an effect** if `richtext=True`.
 Otherwise, ``text_color`` is used.

       :arg float border_width: the width of border and ``callout`` lines.
 Default is 0 (no border), in which case callout lines may still appear with some hairline width, depending on the PDF viewer used.
+In any case, this value must be positive to see a border line.

       :arg list,tuple dashes: a list of floats specifying how border and callout lines should be dashed.
 Default is ``None``.